teonsen/ImageClassification/README.md

 2. That's all!

-For those who want to prepare their own images using a webcam, this repo is kindly provided. https://github.com/teonsen/WebcamImageClassification
+For those who want to prepare their own images using a webcam, this repo is kindly provided :) https://github.com/teonsen/WebcamImageClassification

 ## Train and generate the model